 It is also called the “profit and loss statement”.
 These report how much a company has gained and spent over a period of time.
 If the revenues are more than the expenses then there is net profit and if vice versa it is then net loss.
 Income statements measure changes in profits, profit margins and sales revenue over a fixed period like one fiscal quarter or year.

 These statements consider income earned (not received) and expenses incurred (not paid).
-One needs to all about business’s incomes and gains along with expenses and losses.
+One needs to all about a business’s incomes and gains along with expenses and losses.

 - Cash Flow Statements (the Statement of Cash flows)

 These statements show the funds collected and used over a period of time in the following areas:

 - Finances – cash flow related to raising and repaying share capital, debts, interest and dividends.

 - Investment – Cash flow from buying and selling assets other than inventory

 - Operations – Cash flow from main business activities